Fusion-Lightguns/Fusion-Light-Gun/README.md

      - Open source with DIY instructions & Files.
 Wanna build yourself do it lol .

      - Made by gamers for gamers.

-     - Trigger pull and power LED
+WITH community input .

+     - 3D Print shells and parts.
+(Most Open Source)

      - Built with Linux/RetroPie in mind . ( Making Setup Scripts)

      - Extra buttons in code.
 If you want add or mod a new gun

      - Best button Layout I could figure out for gaming.

-     - 3D printed shells/case.
+     - 4 IR Leds .
+2 on top two on bottom.

+     - Designed, assembled and coded in the USA.

+     - Multi Player/gun Setup different VID's and calibrate button color.

 # Button Mapping